StackVista/stackstate-docs/setup/cli/cli-comparison.md

 {% hint style="info" %}
 **The old `sts` CLI has been renamed to `stac`.**

-In a future release of StackState, the new `sts` CLI will fully replace the `stac` CLI.
+The new `sts` CLI replaces the `stac` CLI.
 Most commands will be ported to the new `sts` CLI, but some will be deprecated.
 See the [CLI command overview](#cli-command-overview) for up-to-date information on the port process.
 {% endhint %}

 ## Why a new CLI?